secundant/neodx/apps/docs/svg/group-and-hash.md

 - Now all icons are grouped into multiple sprites which will be loaded on-demand
 - Sprite file names contain hash to prevent caching issues

-But now we don't know actual file names! 🙀
+But now we don't know actual file names in runtime! 🙀

 Let's close this gap by learning about [metadata](./metadata.md) and [writing well-featured `Icon` component](./writing-icon-component.md)!